sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 Run this query live: [copy\_from\_user(:[dst], :[src], sizeof(:[\_]) -
 :[\_])](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/torvalds/linux%24+%22copy_from_user%28:%5Bdst%5D%2C+:%5B_%5D%2C+sizeof%28:%5B_%5D%29+-+:%5B_%5D%29%22+lang:c&patternType=structural)

-Here the query breaks up the original `:[args]` hole into holes for the destination buffer `dst`, source buffer `src`, and the calculation for the memory size.
+This query breaks up the original `:[args]` hole into holes for the destination buffer `dst`, source buffer `src`, and the calculation for the memory size.
 The `:[_]` syntax is just a hole that we don't particularly care to name.
 This query finds just two more results, so this is a really uncommon